 Biography

 Mehdi Khamassi is a research director employed by the Centre National de la Recherche Scientifique (CNRS), and working at the Institute of Intelligent Systems and Robotics (ISIR), on the campus of Sorbonne Université, Paris, France.
 He has a double background in Computer Science (Engineering diploma in 2003 from Ecole Nationale Supérieure d’Informatique pour l’Industrie et l’Entreprise, Evry with specialization in Artificial Intelligence and Statistical Modeling) and Cognitive Sciences (Cogmaster in 2003 from Université Pierre et Marie Curie (UPMC), Paris).
 Then he pursued a PhD in Cognitive Neuroscience at UPMC and Collège de France between 2003 and 2007.
 He has been recruted in 2010 by the CNRS as permanent researcher.
-He has been co-founder of the Symposium of Biology of Decision-Making (SBDM) conference since 2012.
+He has been co-organizer of the Symposium of Biology of Decision-Making (SBDM) conference since 2012.
 Since 2015, he has also been a member of the pedagogical council, formerly co-director of studies, and now co-responsible of the modeling major, for the CogMaster program at Ecole Normale Supérieure (PSL) / EHESS / University of Paris Cité.
-He is editor-in-chief for Intellectica and serves as editor for several other journals, incl.
-Frontiers in Neurorobotics, Frontiers in Decision Neuroscience, ReScience X, and Neurons, Behavior, Data analysis and Theory.
+Since 2024, he has been co-director of the master’s program in cognitive science of Sorbonne Université and Université Paris Cité.
+He is editor-in-chief for Intellectica and serves as editor for ReScience X, and Neurons, Behavior, Data analysis and Theory.
 His main topics of research include decision-making and reinforcement learning in robots and humans, the role of social and non-social rewards in learning, and ethical questions raised by machine autonomous decision-making.
 His main methods are computational modeling, design of new neuroscience experiments to test model predictions, analysis of experimental data, design of AI algorithms for robots, and behavioral experimentation with humans, non-human animals and robots.

 Research activities